mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Frontend-Backend.md

    Forwarding from [::1]:8080 -> 80
    ```

-   And froma another terminal use `lynx` to catch the problem:
+   And from another terminal use `lynx` to catch the problem:

    ```console
    $ lynx localhost:8080 -dump